Cog-Creators/Red-DiscordBot/docs/cog_guides/alias.rst

 .. image:: ../.resources/alias/example-1.png

-One more thing you can do with aliases is using parameters, a bit like CustomCommands.
+One more thing you can do with aliases is using arguments, a bit like CustomCommands.
 Let's suppose you want an alias that bans x member and deletes 7 days of messages.
 Without aliases, the command would look like this: